 “At the time, no one had ever done a deal over a billion, and no one had ever done a deal in a separate account, so a lot of things changed with GM,” says Sisk.

 In the aftermath of GM, the pension risk market continues to grow and evolve beginning with market growth and the entry of new insurers eager to participate.
-The market has steadily increased from around $15 billion in 2015 to over $51 billion in 2022 and introduced a number of new insurers.
+The market has steadily increased from around $15 billion in 2015 to about $45 billion in 2023 and introduced a number of new insurers.
 This added competition among insurers has increased “safest available annuity”2 options available to independent fiduciaries and other fiduciaries which in the end, benefits participants in the plans.
 Sisk and her team of independent fiduciary services specialists continue to support clients seeking to transfer liabilities to insurance companies in the form of annuitizations.
 Initially, the team was being tapped for megadeals, but over time, sponsors of smaller plans or those considering smaller deals have sought outside expertise for efficiency and governance — to lessen their workload and benefit from proficiency.
 This constant trend has led the team to work on deals of under $250 million and remains a growth area in today’s marketplace, as sponsors seek to lessen the balance sheet burden of pension obligations and free up net capital for critical business needs.

 As with company stock, the companies that do engage State Street are drawn to the team’s experience and attention to detail.
 Says Sisk: “We have a really robust process and way of documenting things.
 In the ERISA world, if you can’t prove that you did something, it’s almost the same as not doing it.
-Plus, we’ve done more than 70 transactions, so we have the most experience.”
+Plus, we’ve done more than 80 transactions, so we have the most experience.”

 Years of assessing the creditworthiness of insurers for the pension risk transfer market has enabled Sisk’s team to develop a deep and distinctive perspective.